-- 7. The term OPEN in these rules means unlimited displacement.
+7. The term OPEN in these rules means unlimited displacement.
 The term MULTI means more than one cylinder.
 The term TWIN means two cylinders.
-The term TRIPLE means three cylinders. - 8.
-For special events the class structure may be changed by the race organizers. - 9.
-In any competition event, at least three competitors must start the race to constitute a class as recognized by these regulations.
-Race organizers may move riders into other classes or races for the day if needed to make a class but only with the consent of all the riders involved.
+The term TRIPLE means three cylinders.
+8. For special events the class structure may be changed by the race organizers.